bufbuild-ru/docs/docs/bsr/generated-sdks/cmake/index.md

   include could not find requested file:
 ```

 This means that your build process is unable to find your `FetchContent` CMake file.
 When you use `include`, CMake first looks for a file with the exact path and name you specified relative to your `CMAKE_SOURCE_DIR`.
-If it doesn't find it, it then searches `CMAKE_MODULE_PATH` for a file with the name specified and a `.cmake` extension.Our instructions on the BSR assume that you have a `CMAKE_MODULE_PATH` set, which is why our `include` doesn't specify a `.cmake` extension.
+If it doesn't find it, it then searches `CMAKE_MODULE_PATH` for a file with the name specified and a `.cmake` extension.

+Our instructions on the BSR assume that you have a `CMAKE_MODULE_PATH` set, which is why our `include` doesn't specify a `.cmake` extension.
 To resolve this, verify that you have a `CMAKE_MODULE_PATH` configured.
 For example, if you saved the file in a `cmake/` directory, check that you have something similar to the following in your main `CMakeLists.txt` file:

 ```Makefile
 list(APPEND CMAKE_MODULE_PATH "${CMAKE_CURRENT_SOURCE_DIR}/cmake")
 ```

-and then verify that the location of the file is `${CMAKE_MODULE_PATH}/cmake` (without the `.cmake` extension).However, if you don't use a `CMAKE_MODULE_PATH` then instead you need to specify the exact file path and name (with `.cmake` extension) to `include`.
-For example, if you have the file `cmake/googleapis_googleapis_protocolbuffers_cpp.cmake`, then your `include` should look like this:`include(cmake/googleapis_googleapis_protocolbuffers_cpp.cmake)`
+and then verify that the location of the file is `${CMAKE_MODULE_PATH}/cmake` (without the `.cmake` extension).

+However, if you don't use a `CMAKE_MODULE_PATH` then instead you need to specify the exact file path and name (with `.cmake` extension) to `include`.
+For example, if you have the file `cmake/googleapis_googleapis_protocolbuffers_cpp.cmake`, then your `include` should look like this:

+`include(cmake/googleapis_googleapis_protocolbuffers_cpp.cmake)`